Meet our Manager Customer Racing

 “The Customer Racing department is helping us to showcase Hyundai’s high performance capabilities in its road-going cars.
 We produce cars designed to R5 and TCR specifications intended for sale directly for customers, who can use them to compete on stages and circuits around the world.”

-What is the scope of your responsibility as Customer Racing Operations Leader?
+What is the scope of your responsibility as Manager Customer Racing?

 “My job is to sell our championship winning cars!
 I have some input in the technical aspects of our R5 and TCR cars and their specifications, to make sure our engineers understand what our customers require from our car and that everyone is aligned.
 Customers will sometimes call me with all sorts of wonderful queries, and though I may not always know the answer, I know where to go to in order to get it.”